Ask a COVID-19 Question

 Entry and Exit Requirements:

 On March 13, the Government of Suriname announced the decision to close all ports of entry starting March 14, including airports, border ferry crossings, and land borders.
-The ban on arrivals to and departures from Suriname will be provisionally valid for 30 days.

 - Check with your airline regarding any updated information about your travel plans and/or restrictions.